ymurong/Synthetic_Data_in_Legal_Retrieval/README.md

 (3) We propose a method on legal question synthesis through the combination of LLM prompting and step by step error extrapolation in statutory article information retrieval.

-## Project Folder Structure

-This project has the following folder structure:

 ## Project Setup